teropietila/lanparty-docker-images/README.md

 # LanParty server #

-This projects intention is to simplify the installation of service in LAN parties organized by Bairakyn ry.
+This projects intention is to simplify the installation of service in LAN parties organized by Bairakyn ry members.
 With this project, the person responsible for organizing the event, can configure the main server more easily without every organizer needing to do the same installation setups every time.